Thandi Davids (Co-chair)

 Basiami received her BA Honours in Motion Picture Medium from AFDA in 2003 which led to her career as a sound designer in films, series and documentaries.
 She launched her career as sound designer and mixer on the 3 part miniseries, Homecoming.
 She has worked on several dramas for the SABC, documentaries and features.
 She was recognised for her work with a nomination for Best Sound Design in a Film at the RapidLion Film Festival (2017) for Noem My Skollie and won a SAFTA award for Best Sound Design in a Feature (2016) for her work on Hear Me Move.
 Other notable work includes being the sound recorder for the documentary unit on District 9 and the Netflix series Queen Sono.
 During her film career she studied towards a law degree and in 2019, she graduated with a LLB from Unisa.

 I’m first and foremost a storyteller.
 The art of crafting stories, using the medium of film, television and video, is perhaps one of my strongest qualities.
 I started working in the industry in 1993.
 I’ve worked as an independent producer, director and writer in film and television from 1996 – 2009, running my own production company from 1999 – 2009.
 From 2010 until 2019 I’ve worked as a freelance series producer, series director, director, supervising producer, creative producer, line producer, production manager, actors’ coach, trainer, lecturer, consultant, movie magic scheduler, scriptwriter and script editor.
-My accumulative experience is around 27 years in the film, television and video industries.
-In 2019 I was appointed the Manager of Scripted Content at Okuhle Media in Cape Town, a position I still currently hold.
+Her accumulative experience is around 27 years in the film, television and video industries.
+In 2019 Bev was appointed the Manager of Scripted Content at Okuhle Media in Cape Town, a position she still currently holds.

 Cait is a producer and casting director that has worked internationally for the past 6 years, a SAFTA-winner with work that has travelled to Sundance, Berlinale, Venice, Durban and FESPACO, to name a few.
 In 2018 she was included on the Mail & Guardian’s Top 200 Young South Africans list.
 Cait is passionate about identifying and developing talent and together with her business partner Elias Ribeiro, founded Realness Institute, which seeks to foster a new wave of African cinema.
 She has also served as an expert and/or mentor in various labs/courses by London Film School, The National Film and Television School and The Ladima Foundation.
 Her work has been supported by public and private funding globally.
 INXEBA (The Wound), which she produced and cast directed, screened at more than 60 festivals worldwide, winning 28 awards, including 6 SAFTAs.
 It was also selected as South Africa’s official entry for the Academy Awards for Best Foreign Language Film in 2018, making it to the December shortlist of 9 films.
 Most recently, her feature film This Is Not A Burial, It’s A Resurrection, made through Biennale College – Cinema, and shot entirely in the remote mountains of Lesotho, was awarded the Jury Prize for Visionary Filmmaking at the 2020 Sundance Film Festival.
 Cait is a Durban Talents, Berlinale Talents, La Fabrique Cinema de L’Institut Francais, EAVE Producer’s Workshop and Biennale College – Cinema alumna.

-Marvin is a partner and Financial Director at Moonlighting Films.
-He joined the company in 2004 and is responsible for all matters pertaining to finance, accounting and tax planning.
-Prior to joining Moonlighting, he was a manager at Deloitte in SA and the UK.
+Marvin is the FInance Executive at Moonlighting Films.
+He joined Moonlighting in 2004 and was previously an audit manager at Deloitte in South Africa and the UK.
 He is a qualified Chartered Accountant who graduated Cum Laude on the Dean’s Merit List.
-Marvin is recognised as a DTI Rebate specialist and has overseen the processing of over sixty applications over sixteen years, representing more than R1billion of film incentives for clients.
-He is also a co-production specialist, having structured over twenty co-productions including the first official SA / UK and SA / French treaty co-productions.
+Marvin is recognised as an industry expert in matters pertaining to the film incentive, tax structuring and financial management.
+He has overseen the processing of over sixty-five rebates representing more than R1 billion of benefits for foreign clients.
+He is also a co-production specialist and was responsible for the structuring of the first SA / UK and SA / France treaty co-productions.

 Originally a lawyer, having trained at UCT and worked as both a legal adviser in the Constitutional Assembly in 1995 and as a Parliamentary liaison officer for the South African Chamber of Business (SACOB) organising lobbying of MPs around bills that were interesting to business.
 A founding member of the National Constitutional assembly (NCA) in Zimbabwe, Mike ran the media campaign that defeated Mugabe in the 2000 referendum and also successfully challenged, and overturned in the Supreme Court, the Broadcasting Act of Zimbabwe, establishing the first private broadcaster in Zimbabwe.
 Mike is currently the MD of Spier Films, a Cape Town and London based production, financing and sales company that he took over at the end of 2007.
 Mike is responsible for the Spier Film Fund which has invested equity as well as gap finance and pre-sale loans in various films and established the Film and Television Finance Company which cashflows the DTI rebate for various productions.
 In 2012 he co-founded Etana Film Guarantors which was sold on to become Hollard Film Guarantors.
 Since 2009, he has financed and produced 26 films of which 14 were international co-productions.